 It's easy to be tempted to spend money when it's sitting right there in your checking account.
 A better bet, therefore, is to automate your savings so that a portion of your earnings goes directly into either a bank account or a retirement plan, depending on your needs.
 With the former, you can arrange for a certain amount of money to land in your savings account.
 With the latter, you can sign up to participate in your company's 401(k) plan, or find an IRA with an automatic transfer option.
 The beauty is that you'll effectively be forced to save money, and at the same time, you won't really miss the cash you're socking away.

 3. Have a savings challenge.

 If you're not motivated to save money for the sake of buying yourself more financial security, then do it for the sake of beating your spouse, friend, or neighbor at a game.
 A good way to boost your cash reserves is to find someone who's willing to engage in a savings contest.
-You might, for example, say that whoever spends the least over a two-month period gets treated by the other to dinner at the restaurant of his or her choice.
+You might, for example, say that whoever spends the least over a 2-month period gets treated by the other to dinner at the restaurant of his or her choice.
 Or, make the reward a no-cost endeavor and say that the winner gets his or her house cleaned by the loser.
 There are plenty of options to play around with, but if you make a game out of saving money, you just might do it.